Host a Life Circle Event

 As well as for many cozy friends & family groups.

 At a Life Circle event, you’ll explore the Jewish perspective and walk away with a sense of calm and control.

-Invite your neighbors, friends, and family to an interactive life circle event.
 You’ll get real answers to questions you’ve thought about, but likely never voiced.
 Come away with a deep appreciation for the Jewish end-of-life approach, and an eye-opening perspective on the eternity of the Jewish soul.